 Call: +44 7366 151199

-Grace’s is an upmarket strip club and they are happy to welcome stag groups of any size.
+Grace’s is an upmarket strip club, and they are happy to welcome stag groups of any size.
 If you like pretty girls, you won’t be disappointed.
 They can also offer a mixology class if anyone fancies learning bar skills instead of leering at the ladies.
-You can also wear fancy dress if you like.
+You can also wear a fancy dress if you like.

 Address: 76 East Street, Brighton, BN1 1NF

 Platinum Lace styles itself as a premium club, and it’s always a good idea to book in advance for a stag do.
 If you want champagne, wolf whistles and lots of seductive waitresses, you will be in the right spot.

 Address: 75 Grand Parade, Brighton, BN2 9JA